 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'workers' compensation.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Definition of workers' compensation for English Language Learners

 : a system of insurance that pays an employee who cannot work because he or she has been injured while working

 Britannica.com: Encyclopedia article about workers' compensation

-What made you look up workers' compensation?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up workers' compensation?
+Please tell us where you read or heard it (including the quote, if possible).